 The developers can show the work done to the business analysts in case if any modifications or enhancements required.

 Stage 5: Testing

 Once the developers build the software, then it is deployed in the testing environment.
 Then the testing team tests the functionality of the entire system.
-In this stage, the testing is done to ensure that the entire application works according to the customer requirements.
+In this fifth phase of SDLC, the testing is done to ensure that the entire application works according to the customer requirements.